Aditya-crypto/Software-Engineering-project/Design_Documentation.md

 So,it is very important that lockdown should be implemented properly so that India successfully escapes the community transmission stage or the effects are minimised.
 And our model will surely help in mitigating the gathering of anti-social elements and in turn reducing the destruction caused by corona virus or Covid-19.

+The goal of this model is to capture images of various localities with the help of web cameras installed in different locations within the city and then processing those images to find out whether number of people in that image is greater than the set threshold.
+If they are, then that image along with the location of that locality is send to the nearest police station so that police can take immediate action against these people, which in turn will diminish the gathering of these anti-social elements.

 ## Goals: